Grades Teachers and Assistants

 Special Subjects Teachers and Assistants

-Laura Anderson, Middle School Handwork and Practical Arts
+Laura Anderson, Handwork Lead and Practical Arts Teacher

 Originally from the south suburbs of Chicago, Laura studied Art at Illinois State University before taking time off to travel and sell her handmade clothing.
 She started a knitting pattern design business in 2014, which allows people from all over the world to knit her designs.
 She enjoys gardening, knitting, playing/learning guitar, ukulele, and mandolin, concerts with her family and raising her four daughters.